antzGames/antzGames.github.io/_posts/2024-01-24-Little-Jaina-Godot.md

 The theme of the game jam was: **It’s Spreading**

-You can download the game at: [https://antzgames.itch.io/little-mage](https://antzgames.itch.io/little-mage)
+You can play thegame in your web browser at: [https://antzgames.itch.io/little-mage](https://antzgames.itch.io/little-mage)

 <iframe frameborder="0" src="https://itch.io/embed/2473969?border_width=3" width="556" height="171"><a href="https://antzgames.itch.io/little-mage">Little Jaina by Antz</a></iframe>